Scholarship Recipients

 Harvard University ‘26

-Caroline Bilbray-Kohn will soon graduate from the U.S. Naval Academy with the class of 2024 and commission as a Submarine officer.
+Caroline Bilbray-Kohn graduated from the U.S. Naval Academy with the class of 2024 and commissioned as a Submarine officer.
 Balancing a STEM-focused core curriculum and culture, she has remained steadfast in her passion for the humanities, most poignantly in LGBTQ+ military policy.
 Queer military studies, a topic largely unexplored in academia, is the forefront of her interests.
 Developing an expertise in the queer history of the U.S. Naval Academy, Caroline opened her to exploring how queer service members influence military policy at large.
-She will soon matriculate at Harvard University, reading for a Master in Public Policy (MPP).
+She matriculated at Harvard University, reading for a Master in Public Policy (MPP).
 In addition to her research, Caroline has applied her interests practically, leading her undergraduate Sexual Assault Prevention and Response team where she works to expand inclusivity and care for LGBTQ+ service members.
 She is from Las Vegas, and in her free time, she enjoys running marathons, reading, and embroidery.

 Jeremy Stevens, 202